JKCorder/JKCorder.github.io/docs/02-desc_stats.md

 ## Comparing two groups

 In many cases we are less interested in the electorate as a whole and more interested in the distribution of some variable for a particular group.
 To isolate and examine a particular group we use select a subset of cases for analysis.
-The output for the first worksheet and first paper allow you to compare the party identification data for two different groups.
+The output for the first problem set and first paper allow you to compare the party identification data for two different groups.
 To give some sense of how you use the output, I will focus on differences between men and women.

 Most media coverage you hear suggests that women have distinct political preferences and vote Democratic, while men are more likely to be Republicans.
 Much of the coverage immediately after the 2016 election suggested that White women voting for Donald Trump was a surprise, especially given that his opponent was Hillary Clinton.
 In fact, White women have voted for the Republican presidential candidate in every election since 1980, with the exception of 1996 and 1992.
 So exactly how different is the party identification of men and women?
 We expect that women are more likely to be Democrats, but maybe not by much.

-The output below reproduces the frequencies and descriptive statistics for men and women using the same format as you will see in output for the worksheets and first paper.
+The output below reproduces the frequencies and descriptive statistics for men and women using the same format as you will see in output for the problem set and paper.
 The figure and the first table are exactly the same information, just presented two different ways.
-You should use both the percentages and the statistics in your papers and worksheets.
+You should use both the percentages and the statistics you produce in your paper and Problem Set 1.

 ### **Women, 2020** {-}